-Glover’s biomedical studies are exhibited in around 20 hospitals, clinics and private collections in Britain and worldwide, including the Gregor Mendel Institute Austria.
-Work drawn from her 20-year Playgrounds of War project was exhibited at the 2009 Photo Biennale at the Guangdong Museum of Art, Guangzhou, China and at the Palais des Beaux-Arts in Brussels in 2012 as well as galleries around the UK.
-Her recent lensless landscape project, Liminal World, was exhibited at Hooper’s Gallery, London, in 2010, and Le Cinq Gallery in Rabastens, France, in 2013.
+Glover has a number of exhibitions which are available at suitable venues.
+Her Playgrounds of War exhibition was first shown at the 2009 Photo Biennale at the Guangdong Museum of Art, China, and then at the Palais des Beaux-Arts in Brussels in 2012, and since then at galleries around the UK.
+Her lensless landscape project, Liminal World, was exhibited at Hooper’s Gallery, London, in 2010, and Le Cinq Gallery in Rabastens, France, in 2013.

 Glover’s biomedically-based work is currently on show in more than 20 hospitals, clinics and private collections across the world, including the Gregor Mendel Institute, Austria.